 When is the hiring season?
 Year-round, with peaks in January-March and June-September.

-Healthcare has steady demand, but hiring spikes occur when hospital budgets reset and during peak patient seasons (winter for flu season and summer for elevated surgeries).
+Healthcare has steady demand, but recruitment spikes occur when hospital budgets reset and during peak patient seasons (winter for flu season and summer for elevated surgeries).

 Many healthcare facilities hire nurses and administrative staff in June and July to prepare for rising summer patient volumes.